-(2) Performance-based restricted stock units granted in 2011 and 2012 are earned on a pro-rata basis as determined by the performance of the Company on the closing date of the Change in Control.
+(2) Performance-based restricted stock units granted in 2012, 2013 and 2014 are earned on a pro-rata basis as determined by the performance of the Company on the closing date of the change in control.
 The amount recorded assumes performance at the closing date of the Change in Control results in the maximum payment being earned under those agreement(s).
+All service-based restricted stock units are treated as fully earned at target level, and the period of restriction lapses upon a change in control and subsequent termination of employment.

-(3) If Mr. Wolking terminates employment on account of his disability, he will continue as a participant through the service and performance period, and his 2010, 2011 and 2012 performance-based units (including forfeiture of some or all shares) and unvested restricted stock will be determined at the end of those periods in accordance with the agreement(s) and paid shortly after the end of the period.
+(3) If Mr. Wolking terminates employment on account of his disability, he will continue as a participant through the service and performance period, and his 2012, 2013 and 2014 performance-based restricted stock units (including forfeiture of some or all shares) and unvested restricted stock will be determined at the end of those periods in accordance with the agreement(s) and paid shortly after the end of the period.
 The amount recorded assumes the maximum payment is earned under those agreement(s).

-(4) If Mr. Wolking dies while an employee, the period of restriction will lapse, and 2010, 2011 and 2012 performance-based units will be treated as earned at the "target" level.
+(4) If Mr. Wolking dies while an employee, the period of restriction will lapse, and 2012, 2013 and 2014 performance-based restricted stock units will be treated as earned at the target level.